argmishra/Miscellaneous/maven/Maven.md

 ## Maven
 Maven is a powerful project management tool that is based on POM (project object model).
-It is used for projects build, dependency and documentation.
+It is used for project build, dependency and documentation.
 | **Name**          |**Description**                                                             |
 |-------------------| ---------------------------------------------------------------------------|
 | Build Life Cycles | Default, Clean and Site                                                    |